SukkoPera/Hannes256/README.md

 We are bound to using 41256 (256k x 1) RAM chips, as their internal matrix is organized in 256 rows by 1024 columns and thus only need rows A0-A7 for RAS-only refresh (which is the way the TED performs DRAM refresh).
 44256 chips (256k x 4) would make life easier but they are generally organized in 512 rows and would need a much more complex refresh logic, in order to refresh the pages that are currently not selected.

-This board has 14 chips (!) thus it is quite likely to significantly increase the power draw of your machine.
-Make sure to be using a good power supply.
+This board has 14 chips (!) thus it is quite likely to significantly increase the power draw of your machine. **Make sure to be using a good power supply**.

 ## Testing
 Start with [siz's memory test program](http://siz.hu/external/memory_test.prg): it must detect the 256 kB and the full test should complete without reporting any errors.